WanQi-K/Does-Unit-Level-Impact-the-Property-Price-A-Statistical-Analysis/README.md

 The **R-squared value** measures how well the independent variables explain the variability of the dependent variable.

 - A higher R-squared value indicates a stronger correlation between the features (e.g., `Unit Level`) and the outcome (e.g., transaction price).
+A higher value means the model does a better job of predicting prices.
 - In this analysis, including `Unit Level` improved the R-squared from **0.332** to **0.475**, demonstrating a higher impact of `Unit Level` on property prices in this dataset.

 ## Prediction Analysis: Estimating Property Prices